JaredCE/serverless-openapi-documenter/README.md

   </a>
 </p>

 This will generate an OpenAPI V3 (up to v3.0.4) file for you from your serverless file.
-It can optionally generate a [Postman Collection V2](https://github.com/postmanlabs/openapi-to-postman) from the OpenAPI file for you too.
+It can optionally generate a [Postman Collection V2](https://github.com/postmanlabs/openapi-to-postman) or (as of 0.0.120) [Bruno Collection](https://docs.usebruno.com/) from the OpenAPI file.
 This currently works for `http` and `httpApi` configurations.

 Originally based off of: https://github.com/temando/serverless-openapi-documentation